lambdacms/lambdacms/README.md

     return $ logWare $ defaultMiddlewaresNoLogging appPlain
 ```

-With this line (adding a WAI middleware needed to make RESTful
+With this line (adding a WAI middleware is needed to make RESTful
 forms work on older browsers):

 ```haskell